 Your whole life, every single incident, has brought you here.
 You are the result of all your failures and successes, all your setbacks and fortunes.
 This moment here, now, is the result of all the life you have already lived and it will determine everything you will still live.
 Your whole life has brought you here.

-I like to think that my whole life has brought me here because it gives present the value it deserves.
+I like to think that my whole life has brought me here because it gives the present the value it deserves.
 The past of each one of us is filled with bad and good things: mistakes and successes, shame and pride, pleasures and discomforts.
 We may like it or not, or more commonly like some things and dislike others.
-But regardless of our impressions, truth is: all those moments have brought us here.
+But regardless of our feelings, truth is: all those moments have brought us here.
 For better or for worse.

 That is the value of the present: it is a summary of everything you have experienced, all the choices and impositions.
 If you are here now, the way you are, you owe it to your whole life, not only to the good moments.